ParkerICI/flow-analysis-tutorial/README.md

 ## Scaffold maps

 Scaffold maps were introduced in [this](https://www.ncbi.nlm.nih.gov/pubmed/26160952) publication.
-They are still based on the idea of represnting data as a graph, laid out with a force-directed layout.
+They are still based on the idea of representing data as a graph, laid out with a force-directed layout.
 However this time the graph includes two types of nodes:

 1. Clusters nodes, the same as what we saw before
 2. Landmark nodes, this are derived from gated data, and represent known canonical populations (e.g. T cells, B cells etc.)